themoonisacheese/2bored2wait/README.md

 3. Open a terminal and navigate to the folder you downloaded it in.
 4. Run `npm install`
 5. Copy config/default.json and name it config/local.json.
 Edit the values to your preference.
 6. For trust reasons, this tool does not update automatically.
-Check back here once in a while to see if there are any updates.
+So look out for the update messages at the start of the program.

 # How to use
 1. Read the code to ensure I'm not stealing your credentials.
 I'm not, but you shouldn't take my word for it.
 If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.